 CVs are not like resumes where employers expect to be able to glance at them and instantly spot the differences.

-Your CV is sort of like a professional autobiography and it needs to have its own highlights, features, and interesting sections that capture the job recruiter’s attention and makes them want to keep reading.
+Your CV is sort of like a professional autobiography and it needs to have highlights, features, and interesting sections that capture the job recruiter’s attention and makes them want to keep reading.
 While this varies by individual and often by the particular job they are seeking to get, the following tips can help you format a CV.

 -

-Easy to read.
+Choose an easy-to-read format.
 Font, margins, white space — all of those things are important and should be considered when you create a document you expect someone to be comfortable reading.

 -

-Job essentials.
+Write down your job essentials.
 If you’re applying for an academic job, then your education will probably be most essential.

 On the other hand, if you’re looking for a job as a research scientist, you’ll slide your education further down and bring your research experience to the top of your CV.
 This is where you might need a couple of versions of your CV, depending on the position you want.